Charles Web Gilbert

 His other war memorials include large and dramatic bronze sculptures of Australian soldiers in public streets in Broken Hill in New South Wales and the City of Burnside in South Australia, as well as those for the Melbourne University medical school and the Victorian Chamber of Manufacturers.
 He created the miniature figures in the diorama "Mont St Quentin" held by the Australian War Memorial.
-Another important work was the group of three figures for the Matthew Flinders memorial which stands outside St Paul's Cathedral, Melbourne.
-His next important piece of work was the Australian Memorial for Port Said.
-Gilbert had always been accustomed to doing everything for himself, and wore himself out carrying clay for the huge full size model and died suddenly on 3 October 1925.
 He married Alice Rose Eugenia Daniell in 1887, they divorced in 1911.
 He married again while in London and left a widow, Mabel Annette Gilbert, née Woodstock, with three children, daughter Marj, and identical twin sons, Charlie and Jim.

 Gilbert is buried at Coburg Cemetery, Preston, Victoria.
 His grave is included in a self-guided heritage walk at the cemetery and information about his life and death are available on a sign posted at his graveside.